louis-leung/scheduler-microservice/README.md

 #### Assumptions:
 1. A consumer won't query for more tasks until it has finished all the tasks it has been assigned.
-2. Task due dates are entered in UTC time.
+2. Task due dates are entered in local time.

 #### Issues and Resolutions:
 1. Concurrency: